form-follows-function/unicron/README.md

-##### DISCLAIMER

-Unicron is provided 'as is' without warranty of any kind.
-The provider makes no representations of any kind converning the safety, suitability, inaccuracies or other harmful dangers in the use of this software.
-There are inherent dangers in the use of any software and you are solely responsible for using the software and making changes to your system.

-##### BACKGROUND INFORMATION
+## Background information

 - https://docs.chef.io/resource_launchd.html
 - http://www.launchd.info
 - http://launched.zerowidth.com

+## Disclaimer

+#### Unicron is provided 'as is' without warranty of any kind.
+The provider makes no representations of any kind converning the safety, suitability, inaccuracies or other harmful dangers in the use of this software.
+There are inherent dangers in the use of any software and you are solely responsible for using the software and making changes to your system.